envi-idl/UAVToolkit/README.md

 **Note the location that you installed the SAVE files to.
 If you get a later version of this code, then you will need to update or remove these files for access to new features.**

 Note: if you are an experienced ENVI + IDL user, you may be wondering why the instructions are to place the ENVI Tasks in the extensions folder (they usually go in the custom_code directory).
 The reason that this works is because, when the buttons are added to ENVI, I search for and open all tasks in the extensions_folder meaning that you only have to place the UAV toolkit in one location instead of two which makes the installation process easier.

-## Requirements

-ENVI 5.5 and IDL 8.7.

-This should likely work on older versions of ENVI (*should*) but is untested.
-If you are on this older version and there are issues, then you will need to upgrade to the latest version of ENVI + IDL.

 ## Usage